-Whether you are a pro live streamer or just a beginner, most likely you already understand that a sweet and neat design comes first.
-One simply cannot overestimate the importance of individual overlays, logos, banners, etc. Not only do they create a unique image, but they also show your dedication and commitment, which in turn attracts more viewers.
-Luckily, there are lots of amazing tools that can help you with these tasks, including live stream overlay makers and banner makers.
-Well, that’s where this article comes in handy.
+Whether you are a pro live streamer or just a beginner, you already know how important your stream design is.
+Overlays, logos, alerts, and banners create a unique image and show your dedication to your stream’s branding, which attracts more viewers.
+Luckily, there are tons of amazing tools that can help you create the perfect graphics, including live stream overlay creators and banner makers.

-An impressive custom overlay is a golden key to success, especially for gamers.
-Your live stream overlay is basically a layout on the screen your audience sees.
-Stream overlay makers allow you to add different fancy rectangular, triangular, or circular shapes and adjust their size and position at any given time.
-Overlays can even be animated, although it may cost you some money.
+An impressive custom overlay is a key to success, especially for gamers.
+Your live stream overlay is a layout on the screen your audience sees.
+Stream overlay creators allow you to add rectangular, triangular, or circular shapes and adjust their size and position.
+Overlays can even be animated, although these may cost you some money to create.

-A live stream banner, also known as a cover image, is typically a 1200 x 380px picture your audience sees when you are AFK or offline.
-Viewers see only the banner and nothing else.
-Therefore, these cover images are mainly used to give your viewers crucial information about your live stream, like your schedule, partnerships, and content info.
-In other words, use a stream banner to present yourself.
+A stream screen, also known as a cover image, is typically a 1200 x 380px image your audience sees when you are AFK (Away From Keyboard) or offline.
+Viewers only see the banner and nothing else.
+These cover images can be used to give your viewers crucial information about your live stream, like your schedule, partnerships, and content info.
+A stream banner lets you present yourself.

-This element is probably the most informative of your live stream design.
-The custom images, called panels, allow your viewers to learn more about you and your live stream.
-Typical categories include:
+Panels are the most informative elements of your live stream design.
+They typically sit below or to the side of your feed, on your stream channel’s webpage.
+They allow your viewers to learn more about you and your live stream with categories like:

 - Live stream rules

 - Social media links